lewang/flx/README.md

 The Helm demo shows the score of the top 20 matches.

-## Outstanding issues

-### Very large collections are slow

-see `flx-ido-big-demo` for example.

-There may be optimization opportunities in the matcher.

 [Screencast showing rationale and ido workflow]: http://www.youtube.com/watch?v=_swuJ1RuMgk
 [Helm]: https://github.com/emacs-helm/helm